 Magento vs Shopify.
 The Choice is All Yours

-Clearly, both Magento and Shopify are advanced shopping carts with robust eCommerce functionality, excellent SEO capabilities, and a variety of top-notch features.
+Clearly, both Magento (Adobe Commerce) and Shopify are advanced shopping carts with robust eCommerce functionality, excellent SEO capabilities, and a variety of top-notch features.
 The nature of the two carts forms the basis of their difference.
 Because Shopify is a hosted platform and fully managed service, it will release you from all the hosting, bandwidth, and security issues.
 Plus, it provides greater ease of use.
 Magento requires you to purchase hosting and deal with all the software setup.
 You have to be tech-savvy to cope with all that successfully.
-Each solution's free trials might be a good idea to explore Magento and Shopify in action and make the final leap.

 If you're currently running a Magento Enterprise store, but wish to expand your business horizons with Shopify Plus, you can do it in a totally automated way.

 If you’re thinking of switching from your existing eCommerce solution, Cart2Cart is just the tool you need to get it done.
 This automated data migration tool will help transfer all your customer, order, and product data, conveniently in a few easy clicks.